abhilashjp/lookupapp/docs/how-to-verify/vat-saudi.md

 ----
 **How [Lookuptax](https://lookuptax.com/) can help you in VAT number validation?**

-**Lookuptax VAT number validation** revolutionizes VAT number number validation with its robust platform, empowering businesses to seamlessly verify VAT number numbers across over 100 countries.
+**Lookuptax VAT number validation** revolutionizes VAT number validation with its robust platform, empowering businesses to seamlessly verify VAT number numbers across over 100 countries.
 Our cutVAT numberg-edge technology ensures accurate and efficient validation, reducing errors and enhancing compliance.